testcontainers/testcontainers-node/docs/modules/playwright.md

   - [x] Run Playwright tests in a playwright container and extract the junit reporter.
   - [x] Run Playwright tests in a playwright container and extract the blob reporter.
   - [ ] Run Playwright tests in a playwright container and extract a list of different kind of reporter.
+- Run Playwright tests against your app
   - [ ] Run Playwright tests in a playwright container against your app container
+- Run Playwright test in UI mode
   - [ ] Run Tests in UI Mode that user can follow up outside the container using a browser.
+- Run Playwright trace viewer GUI
   - [ ] Run Trace viewer GUI that user can follow up and control outside the container using a browser.
+- Debugging Playwright tests
   - [ ] Debugging Playwright tests with the Playwright inspector in a Playwright container

 ## How to use